Melanie Verwoerd: National Assembly

 Verwoerd stated about her identity: "I always make an effort to speak Afrikaans because it is a part of my identity.
 I guess I should be learning how to speak other African languages, because that would send a message, but I have not.
 I get quite annoyed and irritated if somebody tells me that Afrikaans should not have a place in our society.
 It should have a place, but its place should not be privileged.
 It is fine to speak Afrikaans as long as it is not used to exclude people.
 This is why I objected to the concept of a white Afrikaans university, which would just become a conservative, white university".

-As a MP, she championed the rights of the wine industry workers, who were mostly black and "colored" (the South African term for mixed race people) against the white owners of the South African wine industry.
+As an MP, she championed the rights of the wine industry workers, who were mostly black and "colored" (the South African term for mixed race people) against the white owners of the South African wine industry.
 Her advocacy work led to incidents where the owners of the vineyards set dogs upon her.
 About the South African wine industry concentrated in the Cape province, she wrote in 2014: "Behind the high dam walls or trees, there were literally thousands of labourers leading a meagre existence in grim shacks and hovels, secluded from the outside world.
 These labourers were the invisible machine that pumped out the gallons of wine destined for the tables of the privileged people of South Africa and Europe".
 As an MP, she wrote that she had: "...immediately discovered a secret world of abuse, exploitation, and squalor that was horrifying even by the standards of apartheid-era South Africa.
 Traditionally, farm labourers would remain on the same farms for generations, working and raising their families, but despite this they had no legal land-tenure rights.
 Some farmers treated them as possessions, no more or less entitled than their sheep or cows, and would kick them off the land at any time they felt like it".
 The Mandela government passed a law to improve working conditions in the wine industry, which was widely ignored at first.

-As a MP, she set up about collecting complaints from the workers of the wine industry to pass on to the government to enforce the law.
+As an MP, she set up about collecting complaints from the workers of the wine industry to pass on to the government to enforce the law.
 She received a deluge of complaints from wine industry laborers, whom charged that they were being treated as essentially slave labor.
 As part of her investigation into the wine industry, Verwoerd had to don disguises when she went out to the countryside at night to avoid the angry farmers who did not welcome her activities.
 Verwoerd wrote: "Slowly but surely, farm workers became more aware of their rights and grew in confidence.
 My constituency office close to the Du Toit station [in Stellenbosch] increasingly saw rows of workers waiting patiently outside to see me.
 We started taking farmers to court and winning, and I became a real thorn in the farmers’ side."